rdbeach/JsonQuery/README.md

-#### Get some properties:
+#### Retrieve some properties from the newly created object:

                 // Whats my city? (s gets a string) out(json._("address").s("city"));

+                // Pasadena

-                //You can also use get, but this returns object so you must cast to the type you want String city = (String) json._("address").get("city");
+                //You can also use "get", but this returns Object, so you must cast to the type you want String city = (String) json._("address").get("city");

                 out(city);

+                // Pasadena

                 // Whats my phone # (i gets an integer) out(json._("phoneNumbers").i(1));

-Output:

-Pasadena

-9876543
+                // 9876543